Skip to main content

 10 min read

-The AI-First Engineering Team: Roles and Responsibilities
+AI-First Engineering Team Roles Explained

-How engineering roles are actually changing on AI-first teams in 2025 — new responsibilities, what becomes obsolete, and how we structure our own teams at DesignKey.
+How engineering roles are actually changing on AI-first teams in 2025 - new responsibilities, what becomes obsolete, and how we structure our own teams at

 ai engineeringteam structureengineering managementai coding toolsdeveloper productivity